mediv0/vue-input-validator/README.md

 ### User options
-these options are component-level properties that are reactive and can be changed anytime in your app
+These options are reactive component-level properties and can be changed anytime in your app.

 <br />

 #### **`key: string  -  default: undefiend`**
-if you have multiple validator instances on your page, you can use this option to give them unique names and access those validators by their name across your app.
+If you have multiple validator instances on your page, you can use this option to give them unique names and access those validators by their name across your app.

 #### **`hideLines: boolean  -  default: false`**
-this option will hide or show lines under your input.
+With this option, you can show or hide the lines below your input.

 #### **`hideLabels: boolean  -  default: false`**
-this option will hide or show labels under your input based on given input.
+With this option, you can show or hide the labels below your input based on the entered input.

 #### **`circleSize: number  -  default: 8`**
-this option will change size of lable's circle (use px-pixle to set height & width).
+With this option, you can change the size of the circle of each label (use px-pixle to set height & width).

 #### **`disable: boolean  -  default: false`**
-this option will disable validator functionality.
+With this option, you can enable or disable the validator functionality.

 #### **`items:  Array<{ label: string; test: Function | RegExp }>`**
-this option will take Array of Objects that contain your validation rules.
+This option will take an Array of Objects that contain your validation rules.

 #### **`onSuccess:  Callback() => boolean  -  default: null`**
-this option will take a callback and run it when all validations pass.
+This option will take a callback and run it when all of the validations pass.

 <br />

-the object that is passing to items property should have two keys: `label` and `test`
+The object that is passing to the items property should have two keys: `label` and `test`
-- **label** is a string value that describes your test
+- **label** is a string value that describes your test.
-- **test** can be a regex or function depending on your needs. you can implement any test(validation) and there are no restrictions in this regard.
+- **test** can be a regex or function depending on your needs.
+You can implement any test (validation) and there are no restrictions in this regard.

 **`Using test with function`**
-🚨 if you want pass function the the test property take note that this function must have return type true or false, also this function will take current value of bonded input as its parameter
+🚨 If you want to pass the test property to the function, take note that this function must return a boolean type, also this function will take the current value of bonded input as its parameter.

 ```javascript
 items: [